lightning/bolts/02-peer-protocol.md

 There's little point offering spam updates: it implies a bug.

 The `num_htlcs` field is redundant, but makes the packet length check fully self-contained.

+The `option_simplified_commitment` allows HTLC transactions to "bring their own fees" by attaching other inputs and outputs, hence the modified signature flags.

 ### Completing the Transition to the Updated State: `revoke_and_ack`